- Our Story

 Mentors train lab technicians to conduct internal audits to find and fix nonconformities such as outdated SOPs or equipment that needs servicing.
 Once most of the nonconformities are addressed, the project will have ASLM do an external audit to accredit each laboratory.

-- 309,409 Viral Load samples tested in project year three, representing 103 percent of the annual goal.
-This is a substantial increase since the project’s first year, which ended with 146,199 tests performed;
+- 414,622 Viral Load samples tested in Project Year 4, representing 110.8% of the annual goal.
+This is a substantial increase since the project’s first year, which ended with 146,199 tests performed.

 - Established a National Transportation System network through Riders for Health, one of the project’s sub-recipients.
 Riders for Health connects 658 health facilities across the country to offer quality sample transportation services replacing the previous segmented sample transportation system.
-In the project’s third year, 311,360 samples and 302,298 results were transported;
+In the project’s fourth year, 431,769 samples and 397,761 results were transported.

-- The project renovated Nsanje Molecular Laboratory in July 2017 to increase the country’s viral load testing capacity; and
+- The project renovated Nsanje Molecular Laboratory in July 2017 to increase the country’s viral load testing capacity.
+Several other renovations are planned for 2019.

 2015 to present